Virgil: Welcome to Year One—All Prior History Is Cancelled

 Here in the U.S., one new target is an old leader, Woodrow Wilson, 28th president of the United States; Princeton University just struck his name from its renowned school of international affairs.

-Wilson graduated from Princeton in 1879, and later taught there as a professor, before rising to the presidency of the school—and then, being elected president of the United States in 1912.
+Wilson graduated from Princeton in 1879, and later taught there as a professor, before rising to the presidency of the school and then being elected president of the United States in 1912.
 And while Wilson certainly had his failings, he must have done something right; he was, after all, re-elected in 1916.

 Indeed, most rankings of American presidents over the last few decades have included Wilson in the top ten of our chief executives.
 No wonder dozens of places and institutions are named in his honor, including the Woodrow Wilson Bridge across the Potomac River, and the Woodrow Wilson International Center for Scholars, a part of the Smithsonian Institution.
 What will happen to all these Wilsons?
 Stay tuned.